donaldboulton/minimal-mistakes/_posts/2018-02-26-post-Jekyll-Admin.md

     image_path: /assets/images/pages/myLetterAvatar-225.png
     alt: "Letter Avatar"

-excerpt: "Jekyll admin makes it so easy for me to add new pages, posts or any type of content including Changing Configuration."
+excerpt: "Jekyll admin makes it so easy for me to add new pages, posts or any type of content, including file management, adding images to .md pages and Changing Configuration."
 ---

 {% include octo-arm.html %}